The Dutch Health Care Consumer Panel

 The Consumer Panel is used for a wide range of research questions.
 Many subjects are investigated once, but we also conduct longitudinal studies.

-For example, in 2011 NIVEL examined for the Ministry of Health, Welfare and Sport whether consumers actively choose a medical specialist or a hospital.
-And if so, on which information do they base their decision?
-And if not, how do consumers choose what medical specialist or hospital they can go best?
-Moreover, we conduct research into changing health insurers by consumers (measured nearly every year since 2006).
-We examine, among others, the number of switchers, their characteristics and reasons for switching.
-Another examples of longitudinal research within the panel is our research regarding consumer trust in health care (measured every two years).
+For example, in 2014 NIVEL examined how consumers choose for a hospital and to what extent they choose actively.
+If they indicated to choose actively, we asked on what information they base their decision.
+Furthermore, we conduct research into changing health insurer by consumers (measured nearly every year since 2006).
+We examine, among others, the number of switchers, their characteristics and their reasons for switching.
+Another example of longitudinal research within the panel is our research regarding consumer trust in health care (measured every two years).

 The research conducted within the Consumer Panel results in a large number of publications.
 We publish in international peer-reviewed journals, but we also publish reports, columns and factsheets.

 If you want more information on the Consumer Panel or if you have any questions, please contact us.
-You can contact us by phone (+31 30 2 729 662) or by e-mail (consumentenpanel [at] nivel [dot] nl
+You can contact us by phone (+31 30 2 729 662) or by e-mail (email@example.com).